daKmoR/testing-workflow-for-web-components/README.md

   +
 ```

-What are those empty comment `<!---->` tags?
-=> They are sort of markers for `lit-html` so it can do its update work as efficiently as possible.
+You may have noticed those weird empty comment `<!---->` tags.
+They are markers that `lit-html` uses to remember where dynamic parts are, so it can be updated efficiently.
+For testing however, this can be a little annoying to deal with.

-Do we really need to match the exact same indentation in code and test?
+Do we really need to match the exact same indentation in code and test, and incorporate those markers?
-=> Jup if you use innerHTML and equals then it's "just" a string compare so it will need to be a perfect match.
+If you use innerHTML and compare the DOM then it's "just" a string compare so it will need to be a perfect match.

 **@open-wc/chai helper to the rescue**

-If we are using `@open-wc/testing` then it automatically loads a specific plugin for this for us.
+Fortunately, we got you covered.
+If you're using `@open-wc/testing` then it automatically loads a specific plugin for this for us to use.

-So let's use it :muscle:
+So let's try it out :muscle:

 ```js
 // old: